tengtianxiang/tengtianxiang/README.md

 - 👋 Hi, I’m @tengtianxiang
 - 👀 I’m interested in League of Legend
 - 🌱 I’m currently learning spring and vue
-- 💞️ I’m looking to collaborate on coding!
+- 💞️ I’m looking to work as product manager!
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 tengtianxiang/tengtianxiang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.